Piano Lessons Bay Shore

 What do I need to start piano lessons?

 Firstly, you need either an acoustic piano or a digital piano with 88, fully-weighted keys and a bench with a sustain pedal.
-This is non-negotiable to begin lessons since you need an instrument at home for online lessons and to practice on during the week.
-You’ll also need your lesson books (which I’ll provide you), a pencil, an assignment notebook, and your “ready”/”question” cards (you put up one card or the other to let me know if you’re ready to be heard or if you have a question).
+This is non-negotiable to begin lessons since you need an instrument at home to practice on during the week.
+Anything less is more a toy than an instrument and this is not up for debate.
+You wouldn’t ask a guitar teacher if you could practice on a toy guitar without all the strings, right?
+You’ll also need your lesson books (which I’ll provide you), a pencil, and an assignment notebook.
 Other than those physical things, you should also have time in your schedule to devote to lessons and practicing!

 What happens if my child needs to miss a lesson or change their lesson day?